 Phyllobates bicolor matures a bit quicker than P. terribilis, with breeding possible as early as 10-12 months.
 Males will emit a loud, trilling call as young as 8 months.
 Egg clutches are not quite as large as P. terribilis, and typically consist of 10-20 eggs – still large by Dendrobatid standards.

-Like other Phyllobates, vittatus prefers temperatures that are slightly lower than average for dart frogs – temperatures higher than 75F can stress your frogs.
-To increase your chances of seeing the Golfo-Dulcean Poison Dart Frog in a vivarium, plenty of cover, both in the form of hardscape and plants, and leaf litter should be provided.
+Like other Phyllobates, vittatus prefers temperatures that are slightly lower than average for dart frogs – temperatures higher than 75°F can cause stress for your frogs.
+To increase your chances of seeing the Golfo-Dulcean poison dart frog in a vivarium, plenty of cover, both in the form of hardscape and plants, and leaf litter should be provided.
 In the wild, P. vittatus is commonly found near streams and small pools – providing high humidity and a water source will go a long way towards encouraging the frogs to spend more time in the open.

 The Phantasmal Poison Dart Frog is one of the most under appreciated frogs in the US hobby.
 E. anthonyi starts out life as a dull, brown frog – it takes a year or more before the frog shows it's true colors.
 When mature, anthonyi will be a bright reddish brown frog with stripes, which can range from yellow to blue to green, depending on locale.
 There are several locales represented in the hobby, with the most common being 'Santa Isabel', which most likely represents several populations.
 I have three different bloodlines of Epipedobates anthonyi 'Santa Isabel' in my collection, and the adults in all three groups look distinctly different from the others.

-These are fairly small frogs, with adults being about 1 – 1.25 inches long, making them ideal for smaller vivaria in the 10-20g range.
+These are fairly small frogs, with adults being about 1–1.25 inches long, making them ideal for smaller vivaria in the 10-20 gallon range.
 A group of 4 animals will do well in a vivarium as small as a 20H.
 These frogs can be flighty when young, but generally grow into fairly bold, visible animals.
 A group of E. anthonyi is a sight to behold in a well planted vivarium with a water feature.
-Anthonyi are commonly found in association to streams, ponds, pools, or even irrigation ditches in their natural habitat – they are not picky about what kind of water feature they are provided, but certainly will utilize one, both in their everyday behaviors and breeding.
+Anthonyi are commonly found in association with streams, ponds, pools, or even irrigation ditches in their natural habitat – they are not picky about what kind of water feature they are provided, but certainly will utilize one, both in their everyday behaviors and breeding.

 Phyllobates and Epipedobates are two genus of poison dart frogs that could hardly be considered mainstream (if any dart frogs can be considered mainstream).
 Fortunately for the average hobbyist, these species are fairly easy to reproduce in captivity, are hardy, and (for the most part) bold.
 If you're looking for something a little different than your typical dart frog, look no further than Phyllobates or Epipedobates.